sockcymbal/QuestionImprover/README.md

 ### Prompt
 ```
-Now, it's time to converge on each expert's best, most likely answer.
-As each expert, reflect on the entire process.
+Now, it's time for each expert to finalize their thoughts and converge on a best answer.
+Synthesize the insights and critiques into a cohesive and compelling answer from each expert's viewpoint.

-Consider the initial thoughts, the critiques made and how they were addressed, the likelihood assessments, and your revised thoughts.
-Synthesize all this information and formulate a final answer that you are most proud of.
-Remember, this answer should not just be the most likely from your individual perspective but should take into account
-the perspectives and insights of the other experts as well.
+Reflect on the entire dialogue, considering how each criticism was addressed and how your thoughts evolved.
+Your answer should not only represent your strongest position but also acknowledge and integrate valid and useful insights from the other expert perspectives.

-Based on all this, what is the single best answer to the question: {insert original question}?
+Based on all this, as each expert, what is the single best answer to the question: {question}?
 ```

 ## Prompt 7: Convergence on Best Collective Answer